A Church Tour

 The CHURCHYARD....

-Yews are slow-growing - as you can see if you look at the Millennium Yew in the churchyard extension (reached by either path through the churchyard) which was about 20cm high in 2000 and is less than a metre high nearly 20 years later!
+....is a conservation area, with fine primroses in spring and many other wild flowers.
+The yew trees near the fence - with another row east of the church - are estimated to be 220 years old.
+Yews are slow-growing - as you can see if you look at the Millennium Yew in the churchyard extension (reached by either path through the churchyard) which was about 20cm high in 2000 and is little more than a metre high nearly 20 years later!

 "I know that my Redeemer liveth" (Job chap.
 19 verse 25)